get-convex/convex-helpers/README.md

 To use sessions, check out the files:

-- [server/sessions.ts](./packages/convex-helpers/server/sessions.ts) on the server-side to give you function wrappers like `mutationWithSession(...)`.
+- [server/sessions.ts](./packages/convex-helpers/server/sessions.ts) on the server-side to give you action utilities like `ctx.runSessionQuery(...)`.
-- [react/session.ts](./packages/convex-helpers/server/sessions.ts) on the client-side to give you hooks like `useSessionMutation(...)`.
+- [react/session.ts](./packages/convex-helpers/react/sessions.ts) on the client-side to give you hooks like `useSessionMutation(...)`.
 - You'll need to define a table in your [`convex/schema.ts`](./convex/schema.ts) for whatever your session data looks like.
 Here we just use `{}`.

 ## Authentication: withUser